 In August 2017, Fitch Ratings downgraded the Authority's Matching Funds Revenue and Gross Receipts Tax debt to B from BB-.
-In the same month, the Government stopped providing information to Standard & Poor's necessary to evaluate the Government's liquidity, and that rating agency withdrew its credit ratings for the U.S. Virgin Islands in October 2017.
-In January 2018, Moody's Investors Service Ratings downgraded the Authority's Matching Funds Revenue Bonds as follows: Senior Lien Bonds to Caa2 from Caa1; Subordinate Lien Bonds to Caa3 from Caa1; Subordinated Indenture (Diageo) Bonds to Caa3 from Caa2; and Subordinated Indenture (Cruzan) Bonds to Caa3 from Caa2.
+In the same month, the Government stopped providing information to Standard & Poor's necessary to evaluate the Government's liquidity, and that rating agency withdrew its credit ratings for the Virgin Islands in October 2017.
+In January 2018, Moody's Investors Service Ratings downgraded the Authority's Matching Funds Revenue Bonds as follows: Senior Lien Bonds to Caa2 from Caa1; Subordinate Lien Bonds to Caa3 from Caa2; Subordinated Indenture (Diageo) Bonds to Caa3 from Caa2; and Subordinated Indenture (Cruzan) Bonds to Caa3 from Caa2.

 The downgrade in rating was due to the insolvency of the Territory's pension system and the projected economic effect of Hurricanes Irma and Maria.
 In December 2019, Standard & Poor's Global Ratings revised its outlook from negative to stable and affirmed its A rating on the outstanding grant anticipation revenue bonds (GARVEE Series 2015A bonds) of the Authority.

-In January 2020 and October 2021, Moody's Investors Service confirmed as "stable" the Caa3 rating of the Authority's bonds.
+In January 2020 and October 2021, Moody's Investors Service affirmed a "stable" Caa3 rating of the Authority's bonds.
+In March 2023, Moody's Investors Service withdrew its Government of the Virgin Islands rating, noting that the debt obligations for which the company provided a reference rating, no longer have outstanding ratings.